 The peeing thing

-Here’s another thing I got way too sex-nerd excited over: in Chapter 1, Nagoski has published the ONLY non-anecdotal acknowledgement I’ve ever seen that women, not just men, have trouble urinating when aroused.
+Here’s another thing I got way too sex-nerd excited over: in Chapter 1, Nagoski has published the ONLY non-anecdotal acknowledgement I’ve ever seen that people with vulvas, not just people with penises, have trouble urinating when aroused.
 And she explains the science.

 You have no idea how much this means to me.
 Seriously.
 I wanted to punch the air and shout “YES!” when I read this.

 One of my favorite parts of this whole book was the point where the author mentions - only in passing, to my disappointment - that “foetuses have been known to masturbate in the womb”.
 I had never heard of this before, and it fascinates me.
 I look forward to following up the reference for this claim as soon as I have time.
 I’ve lost the chapter this was in, but I’ll update this post with it as soon as I find it again.

 One of the concepts Nagoski discusses in Chapter 6 is “non-concordance” - which is when you experience mental arousal but without genital response, or genital response without mental arousal.
 I love Nagoski’s analogy to salivating when you see food, regardless of whether you’re hungry or the food is appetising (the reverse would be wanting food, but having a dry mouth, I guess).